joshuagryphon/plastid/docs/source/index.rst

 Introduction
 ------------

-:data:`yeti` is a `Python`_ library for genomic analysis -- in particular, :term:`high-throughput sequencing` data -- with an emphasis on simplicity for users.
+:data:`plastid` is a `Python`_ library for genomic analysis -- in particular, :term:`high-throughput sequencing` data -- with an emphasis on simplicity for users.
 It was written by Joshua Dunn in `Jonathan Weissman's lab <http://weissmanlab.ucsf.edu>`_ at `UCSF <http://ucsf.edu>`_,  initially for analysis of :term:`ribosome profiling` and :term:`RNA-seq` data.
 Versions of it have been used in several publications.

-:data:`yeti`'s intended audience includes computational and traditional biologists, software developers, and even those who are new to sequencing analysis.
+:data:`plastid`'s intended audience includes computational and traditional biologists, software developers, and even those who are new to sequencing analysis.
 It is released under the :doc:`BSD 3-Clause license <license>`.

 This package provides:

   #.
-A set of :mod:`scripts <yeti.bin>` that implement common sequencing
+A set of :mod:`scripts <plastid.bin>` that implement common sequencing
      analyses

   #.
 A :ref:`set of classes <tour-data-structures>` that create a simple,